-To obtain footage from completed cases of the International Criminal Tribunal for Rwanda (ICTR), please contact the Mechanism Archives and Records Section in Arusha on marsarusha [at] un.org or call +255 27 256 5612.
+To obtain footage from completed cases of the International Criminal Tribunal for Rwanda (ICTR), please contact the Archives and Records Section in Arusha on marsarusha [at] un.org or call +255 27 256 5509.

 To obtain footage from completed cases of the International Criminal Tribunal for the former Yugoslavia (ICTY), please contact the Archives and Records Section in The Hague at marshague [at] un.org.

-A wide range of photographs of Mechanism hearings, activities and events can be downloaded from the Mechanism Flickr account.
+A wide range of photographs of Mechanism hearings, activities and events can be downloaded from the Mechanism’s Flickr account.
 To request additional material, please contact the External Relations Office.

-All audio-visual material and photos are provided free of charge without copyrights.
-However, you must indicate that the material was provided courtesy of the Mechanism.
+All audio-visual material and photographs are provided free of charge without copyrights.
+However, you are requested to indicate that the material was provided courtesy of the Mechanism.

 Hearings in trials before the Mechanism are generally open to the public and can be attended by media representatives.
 On regular hearing days, no prior accreditation is required.
-To attend, journalists need to present a valid ID document and a valid press card at the entrance of the Mechanism’s premises.
+To attend, journalists need to present a valid photographic identification document and a valid press card at the entrance of the Mechanism’s premises.

-For high-profile hearings (e.g. an initial appearance, the start of a trial, the pronouncement of a judgement) prior registration may be required.
-Before such hearings, information about media accreditation and related procedures will be shared on the Mechanism website and circulated by email to journalists on the mailing list.
+For high-profile hearings (e.g., an initial appearance, the start of a trial, the pronouncement of a judgement) prior registration may be required.
+Before such hearings, information about media accreditation and related procedures will be shared on the Mechanism’s website and circulated by email to journalists on the mailing list.
 To subscribe to Mechanism news, please send an email to mict-press [at] un.org.

 Public hearings can also be followed online on the Mechanism’s Courtroom Broadcast webpage with a 30-minute delay, unless the hearing is for the initial appearance or the pronouncement of a judgement, in which case the hearing is broadcast live.
 Please consult the Court Calendar for the latest information on upcoming hearings.